Dwayne Carswell

-Dwayne Carswell (born January 18, 1972) is an American former professional football player who was a tight end from 1994-2005 for the Denver Broncos in the National Football League (NFL).
+Dwayne Carswell (born January 18, 1972) is an American former professional football player who was a tight end from 1994 to 2005 for the Denver Broncos in the National Football League (NFL).
 He was originally signed as an undrafted rookie free agent by the Broncos in 1994.
 He played college football at Liberty University.

 Carswell won two Super Bowl rings with the Broncos in 1998 and 1999 and was selected to the Pro Bowl in 2001.
 His first career reception came on a five-yard pass from Hall of Fame quarterback John Elway.
 Carswell received the Ed Block Courage Award, after suffering season-ending internal injuries in October 2005, in a car crash in Aurora, Colorado.
 Carswell was signed by the Orlando Predators of the Arena Football League in January 2007.
 However, he was waived the next month.

 High school career

 Carswell was born in Jacksonville, Florida and attended Temple High School and University Christian School where he was an All-State selection as a junior and senior.
 He was named Second-team All-State as a sophomore at Temple and also earned All-Conference, All-District and All-County honors during his high school career as a safety, running back and wide receiver.
 He was also named in 1999 to the "Top 100 Athletes of Jacksonville" list.